 Board of Advisors

-Chairman of the Board; Partner, PJT Partners, London
+Chairman of the Board; Partner, PJT Partners and Non Executive Director, EDP, London

 Laurie Fitch is a Partner at PJT Partners, an advisory-led investment bank, where she advises industrial manufacturers, utilities, and infrastructure companies on mergers and acquisitions, strategy, and corporate finance.
 Previously, she was co-head of the Global Industrials Investment Banking practice at Morgan Stanley.
 Prior to investment banking, Ms. Fitch spent the majority of her career as an equity analyst and portfolio manager at Artisan Partners and TIAA-CREF.
 She serves on the Finance and Operations and the Audit subcommittees of the Tate Board of Trustees and holds a BA in Arabic and Middle East Studies from American University and a Master of Arts in Arab Studies, with IBD honors, from Georgetown University (’94).